Skip to main content

 Smart Home and Energy Efficiency

-Your home comfort and energy efficiency can also be transformed through other appliances that are a growing part of the “beneficial electrification” movement.
+Your home comfort and energy efficiency can also be transformed through other appliances that are a growing part of the “electrification” movement.
 As electrical generation moves more and more toward clean, renewable sources like wind, hydro and solar power, changing key appliances from propane or natural gas to electricity is a powerful way to make your home “smart.”

 Air source heat pumps enable you to transfer the existing heat in the outside air into your home, using cleaner energy more efficiently than natural gas heaters that burn fuel all day to keep your home comfortable.
 Advances in heat pump technology even let you control the heat in individual rooms, increasing your comfort while operating efficiently even when the outside temperatures are below freezing!
 Induction stoves use magnetic energy for fast, efficient cooking.